axibase/atsd/sql/README.md

 | 2018-07-08 | Sun         | 7          | false        | true            |
 ```

-To check if the date argument is a working day in **local** timezone, format the date with `yyyy-MM-dd` pattern in local time zone and parse into a date in **server** timezone.
+To check if the date argument is a working day in **local** time zone, format the date with `yyyy-MM-dd` pattern in local time zone and parse into a date in **server** time zone.

 ```sql
 is_workday(date_parse(date_format(time, 'yyyy-MM-dd', 'US/Pacific'), 'yyyy-MM-dd'), 'USA')